Behringer Eurorack Pro RX1602

 It should be noted though, that the choice of fuse type (slow blow) gives a clue to the designer's expectations of this device.
 In this case, they are expecting that the RX1602 will on occasion over-reach its electrical limits.
 But rather than design/provide a better power supply, and to prevent the thing from constantly blowing fuses, a slow blow fuse is used to 'tolerate' these transient specification over-runs.

 Common sense should suggest however, that there may well be a limit to how many times or for how long that will work, before component stress leads to ultimate failure.
 Well, it seems that around about 2,500 run-time hours will do it, by my estimation.

 Another fine example of Behringer's design ethic of pushing everything to max, and then, just a little bit more.
 Got to make room for those new models.

-Simply put, it's no doubt at least a part of the reason why Behringer's 'German designed' shit, occasionally blows up.
+Simply put, it's no doubt at least a part of the reason why Behringer's 'German designed' but Chinese manufactured shit occasionally blows up.

 Behringer Eurorack Pro RX1602 Specifications